Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: Muller's ratchet as a Moran process with mutation and selection

-\end{thm} \begin{thm} In the subcritical regime and for $N$ large, the empirical type frequency profile at generic time points between clicks of the tournament ratchet is with high probability close to the mutation-selection equilibrium system~\eqref{systeq} $(p_k)$ with $p_0 = 1-\rho$. \end{thm} These two theorems are proved in \cite{GSW23} via a hierarchical duality.
-We will explain this approach in Section~\ref{sec_tournamentratchet}, and give an outlook how it can be extended to the near-critical regime of the tournament ratchet described in Section~\ref{secIntro}.
+$\bullet$ {\it In the subcritical regime and for $N$ large, the empirical type frequency profile at generic time points between clicks of the tournament ratchet is with high probability close to the mutation-selection equilibrium system~$(p_k)$ given by~\eqref{systeq} with $p_0 = 1-\rho$.}